nocomplexity/FreeAndOpenMachineLearning/whyossml.md

 You can easily be fooled since massive marketing efforts (time, money, material) are invested to sell old buggy solutions as new innovative machine learning powered solutions.
-In reality black box solutions from small or large vendors that seems good to be true for your use case, are almost always based on fads.
+In reality black box solutions from small or large vendors that seems too good to be true for your use case, are almost always based on fads.
 This is why you should be very suspicious when using cloud based machine offerings that offers you instant new business and customers.
 Make sure to do a fast and cheap hands on